-Unit: Up Cycle It!-for youth ages 14-18 with advanced sewing skills; See publication: https://4-h.ca.uky.edu/files/upcycle_project_jr_and_sr.pdf
+Unit: Up Cycle It!-for youth ages 14-18 with advanced sewing skills; See publication: https://d-h.ca.uky.edu/files/upcycle project jr and sr.pdf

-809 Up Cycle It!
-Senior-item sewn from recycled/repurposed garments and documentation folder: Sew a garment or fashion accessory from previously worn garments.
+- 809A Up Cycle It!
+Senior Clothing option- item sewn from repurposed garments or household fabric goods and documentation folder.
 Recycled fabric is to be the major component of the item.
-Recycled garments may be cast-offs from the member's family/friends or purchased at a yard sale or similar low cost source.
-Additional documentation is required.
-In documentation include the following: your name, your county, the name of the unit, class entered, number of years you have been sewing; a "before" photo of all recycled items used; source of the recycled garment; how the design was created; and any design drawings that were used in the creation.
+Documentation required, include: your name, your county, unit, class entered, a "before" photo of all repurposed items used; source of the fabric or garment; how the design was created; and any design drawings that were used in the creation.
 Place documentation in a folder or plastic sheet protector.
-"Deconstructed" t-shirts which do not include sewing as a major means of reconstruction are not eligible for this class.
+"Deconstructed" t-shirts which do not include sewing skills do not fit this class.
+Items for the home do NOT fit this class.
+Items which do not include sewing as a major means of reconstruction are not eligible for this class.
 See publication.
-This class is for youth ages 14-18 with sewing skills.
+This class is for youth ages 14-18 with sewing skills. - Upcycle It!
+Senior Non-clothing option: accessories sewn from repurposed garments or household fabric goods and documentation folder.
+Such as; tote bag, hat, luggage, purse, etc. Items for the home do NOT fit this class.
+Documentation required, include: your name, your county, unit, class entered, a "before" photo of all repurposed items used; source of the fabric/garment; how the design was created; and any design drawings that were used in the creation.
+Place documentation in a folder or plastic sheet protector.
+This class is for youth ages 9-13 with sewing skills.

-Unit: Style Engineers-for youth ages 14-18
+Unit: Outerwear- for youth ages 14-18